Qualification

 All course fees are subject to adjustment in line with government guidelines.

 The costs of most texts and sheet music are included in the fees.
-You will be sent a reading and equipment list before the start of the course with certain compulsory purchases you will require such as character shoes and headshots.
-These additional fees will not exceed approximately £400.
+Please see the DSL EQUIPMENT LIST 2024 for information about other compulsory purchases such as character shoes and headshots.
+These additional fees will not exceed approximately £500.
+You will be sent a reading list before the start of the course.

 Deposits